Calamity Jane: Games

 She appears as a side character in the computer RPG Worlds of Ultima: Martian Dreams (1991).
 In the KingsIsle Entertainment game Pirate101, Calamity Jane is one of the Magnificent 7.
 A character named after Calamity Jane appeared as a side character in the videogame Wild Arms (1996).

 In the RPG Fallout 3, the Lone Wanderer references Calamity Jane in a dialogue option when first talking to Megaton sheriff and mayor, Lucas Simms.
 A character named Calamity Janet appears in the card board game BANG!
 Calamity: The Natural World, a line of educational games made in the 1990s for the PlayStation by Lightspan Adventures, stars Calamity Jane.
 In the first-person shooter Hunt: Showdown, she died during a Wild West show from a mysterious accident.
 Also, there is a legendary rifle named after her.

+She appears in the mobile game Fate/Grand Order as a limited Archer class servant during the Saber Wars 2 event.

 Plays

-Calamity Jane (A musical Western), an adaptation of the 1953 Doris Day film with additional songs, premiered in May 1961.
+Calamity Jane (A Musical Western), an adaptation of the 1953 Doris Day film with additional songs, premiered in May 1961.

 Productions: Calamity Jane: The Play by Catherine Ann Jones: Empire State Theatre, Albany, New York; Promenade Theatre, New York, NY, with Estelle Parsons; Santa Paula Theatre, Santa Paula, CA; Wimberley Players, Wimberley, Texas; Plaza Playhouse, Carpenteria, CA. Calamity Jane the Musical by Catherine Ann Jones: South Jersey Regional Theatre, Somers Point, New Jersey; Ojai Arts Theatre, Ojai, CA; Camino Real Theatre, San Juan Capistrano, CA; One Eyed Man Productions, a touring production (2017–18), Various Cities, Australia, with Virginia Gay.

+A UK tour, starring Carrie Hope Fletcher as Calamity Jane, ran January - September 2025.